 In the next few months, yours truly’s calendar is jam-packed with all sorts of great online media and technology events in Florida –events you should really think about attending!

 A few weeks ago, I wrote about 10 things online editors can do to save their jobs.
 Well, attending these kinds of events is Number 10 on the list.
 And best of all, most of these cost the princely sum of zero dollars.
+You can also subscribe to One Click Power for continuous updates on technology.

 If you know of any others, please drop me a comment.
 On to the list: